PySimpleGUI/PySimpleGUI-Photo-Colorizer/readme.md

 ## Using the GUI

-To use the GUI you'll need to install the dependencies specified in the `requirements.txt`.
+To use the GUI you'll need to install the dependencies specified in the `requirements.txt` file.
 One of these will install them for you.

 ```
 pip install -r requirements.txt